Mount Tibidabo is fast becoming my favourite place in Barcelona.

 Alone, early, feeling irksomely non-Spanish, I found myself stumbling towards a long bench of decking, flanked by trees, and then gasping at the sudden view of the whole Barcelona conurbation corruscating at my feet.

 To the left stood the Torre Agbar, in all its contentious conflagrations.
 In the middle the W Hotel, punctuating the horizon, definitively marking the end of the beach.
-A little inland, the reasurringly blue rays beamed over MNAC, the Magic Fountain dancing and prancing in symmetrical synchronicity, commanding attention, the prettiest belle of the ville.
+A little inland, the reassuringly blue rays beamed over MNAC, the Magic Fountain dancing and prancing in symmetrical synchronicity, commanding attention, the prettiest belle of the ville.

 I thought of James Joyce and his epiphanies.